Donald W. Reynolds Center, Suite 304, (501) 569-3356, (501) 569-8898 (fax), Website

 - the use of analytical skills, critical thinking skills, and technology to solve contemporary business problems;

-- effective teamwork and communication skills.
+- effective teamwork, critical thinking, and presentation skills.

 Students interested in the MBA program should call the Associate Dean for Graduate Business Programs at (501) 569-3356 or email firstname.lastname@example.org.